MiBiPreT/mibitrans/docs/introduction/introduction.md

     * `visualization`
 * The folder `examples` contains example workflows in the form of Jupyter-Notebooks outlining application of functionality on example data.

-## Example Field data

-We gathered field data from two sites for development and testing of implemented routines on field sample data:

-* BIOSCREEN base example

-All sites are heavily contaminated with petroleum hydrocarbons.

 ## References